Bangladesh Army University of Engineering & Technology: Accreditation and ranking

 BAUET is fully approved by UGC and the government of Bangladesh.
-It is also on the verge of getting accreditation from the Board of Accreditation for Engineering and Technical Education, Bangladesh and the prestigious Institution of Engineers, Bangladesh. adscientificindex.com, a popular university ranking website, ranks BAUET in the 22nd position among all Bangladeshi universities for 2023.
+It is also on the verge of getting accreditation from the Board of Accreditation for Engineering and Technical Education, Bangladesh, and the prestigious Institution of Engineers, Bangladesh.
+A popular university ranking website, adscientificindex.com, ranks BAUET in the 22nd position among all Bangladeshi universities for 2023.

 Research

 A journal, called the BAUET Journal, is published annually in order to preserve the scientific discoveries of the university.
 Both the students and teachers publish scientific articles regularly in this journal.
-The university authority provides large amounts of research grants to promising research projects which are conducted at the university.
-Teachers and students often collaborate on research projects and most of the research works are published in various international conference proceedings and journals.
+The university authority provides large amounts of research grants to promising research projects that are conducted at the university.
+Teachers and students often collaborate on research projects, and most of the research works are published in various international conference proceedings and journals.
 Many of the research works conducted in BAUET have been indexed in Scopus.

-Skill development initiatives

-BAUET has taken various steps in order to produce better engineering and non-engineering graduates for the betterment of both individuals and the country.
-Various skill development programs are held throughout the year, such as: